isl-org/OpenBot/controller/flutter/README.md

   <img src="../../docs/images/flutter_controller_dual_drive_mode.jpg" width="50%" />
 </p>

-You can also set the left/right turn indicators
+- Indicators: You can also set the left/right turn indicators
 <img src="../../docs/images/keyboard_arrow_left-24px.svg" height="24"/>
 <img src="../../docs/images/keyboard_arrow_right-24px.svg" height="24"/>
-by clicking on the arrows on the top-left of the screen, and the red button between them to cancel.
+by clicking on the arrows on the top-left of the screen.
+- Switch Camera: You can choose the camera option to switch between the front and back camera modes.
+- Sound: Select the sound option to activate sound mode, and simply tap on it to mute if needed.
+- Mirror view: This allows you to display the view in a mirrored or flipped form.

 ### Tilt to drive